se-edu/se-book/testCaseDesign/combiningTestInputs/mix/text.md

 </box>

-Next, we apply the _no more than one invalid input in a test case_ heuristic.
+Next, you have to apply the _no more than one invalid input in a test case_ heuristic.
 Test cases 5.2 and 6 don't follow that heuristic.
 Let's rectify the situation as follows:

 <box>